Clayton Dentist Discusses Importance of Oral Health During Pregnancy

 What to Avoid While Pregnant

 If you were thinking of doing any major dental aesthetic treatments, these are typically performed before or after pregnancy.
 Most often x-rays, antibiotics, anesthesia and/or pain medication is needed with aesthetic dental care and all of these should be avoided while pregnant if possible.
 Although x-rays are safer now than before, we typically avoid them unless it is a dental emergency.
 If you do have a dental emergency or need a problem diagnosed, don’t panic about having x-rays.
-Dr. Folden W Lee DDS will cover your abdomen with a leaded apron to minimize exposure.
+Our dentists will cover your abdomen with a leaded apron to minimize exposure.

 After Pregnancy Dental Care